5‑Minute Pilates Flow to Relieve Lower Back Pain – No Equipment Needed

 - Lie on your back, knees bent, feet hip‑width apart.

-- Press through your heels, lift hips up toward the ceiling, creating a straight line from shoulders to knees.
+- Press through your heels, lift your hips toward the ceiling, forming a straight line from shoulders to knees.

-- Keep the glutes engaged and don’t over‑arch the lower back.
+- Squeeze the glutes, avoid over‑arching the lower back.

 Repeat eight times.
-The bridge works the glutes, hamstrings, and lower back in a safe, controlled way.
+The bridge strengthens glutes, hamstrings, and lower back in a safe, controlled way.

 6. Supine Twist (30 seconds)